apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/configuration/configuration.md

 # Configure cluster parameters

-This guide shows how to configure cluster parameters by creating an opsRequest.
+This guide shows how to configure cluster parameters.

 ## Before you start